-Deshaies seemed to me more touristy than any other towns I visited on the western “wing” of Guadeloupe, which is called Basse Terre, though it’s still not very touristy.
+Deshaies seemed to me more touristy than any other towns I visited on the western “wing” of Guadeloupe, though it’s still not very touristy.
 It’s home to a few more seafood restaurants than a village that size would have, with higher prices.
 Many of the shops seemed more prosperous than the average.
 But you’d have to go to the eastern “wing” of the country to find a truly tourism-oriented economy.

 To soak up the atmosphere a bit, I ordered ice cream (passion fruit and guava sorbet, to be specific).
 The tiny waves lapped at the beach just below me.
+Palm trees shivered in the wind.
 The chickens picked for food.
 Hardly anyone was around except for a few customers in the restaurant itself across the tiny street.

 It was quiet.

-Just where I expected to find it, right next to the church, was the building used in “Death in Paradise” as the police station.
-It was closed up, and there was no indication of what it was used for other than a filming location.
-I noticed, though, that the building next to it had window panes that had been painted onto wood shutters: the only remnant of the filming I came upon.
+Just where I expected to find it, right next to the church, was the building used in “Death in Paradise” as the Honoré police station.
+It was closed, and I saw no indication of what it is used for other than a filming location.
+I noticed, though, that the building next to it has fake window panes painted onto wood shutters.
+It was the only remnant of the filming I came upon.

 It was weird to see that so much about Deshaies matched the image in my head from watching “Death in Paradise.”
 Because of that, it was easy to think about the show as if it was real.
 I found myself thinking “If I lived in a town with so many murders, I would seriously consider moving away!”

 Book your accommodations in or near Deshaies here.
 Apparently the cast stays at the Langley Fort Royal Hotel, and some scenes take place there as well.

 Guadeloupe is a butterfly-shaped collection of islands, and Deshaies is at the northwest tip of Basse-Terre island, the western “wing” of the butterfly.